abarichello/Firewatch-noclip/README.md

 To remove the mod simply delete the replaced DLL and ask Steam to verify the game's integrity, downloading back the original file.

 # Usage
-Unity3D uses a [Left-Handed coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#Orientation_and_handedness), here are the buttons to change your position in-game.
+Unity3D uses a [Left-Handed coordinate system](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#Orientation_and_handedness), here are the buttons to change your axes in-game.

 |Key|Action|
 |-|-|